 Dip the ribs in the baking dish, add the laurels, cover with film and leave in the refrigerator for 12 hours (if you prefer, prepare the night before).
 If the ribs are not completely immersed in the whey due to the size of your roasting pan, turn the piece in half the time to hydrate it evenly.

-One response to “PORK RIBS WITH APRICOT JAM”
+One thought on “PORK RIBS WITH APRICOT JAM”

 I make a pear rhubarb chutney that has similar delicious affects on braised pork!